GeniusDai/ChineseChessGame/README.md

 Build and Run
 -------------

-To build and get the executable file:
+To build the project:

     % make build

-To init the zookeeper server:
+To initialize the ZooKeeper-Server:

     % make init

 To start the Client:

-    % make run port=<port>
+    % make run port=<ipc-tcp-port>

 TODO
 ----